jaimedefermin/lunchbot/README.md

 - Additionally slack's legacy tokens are deprecated and therefore slack bots cannot execute commands.
 The bot would just post a message with the command name.
 This makes translating the code from command based to time based harder than expected.

+**Both these issues could be resolved with unofficial methods, however since these are not supported by slack I have chosen not to implement them.**